pemazzon/CAPRIUserGuide/docs/UsingSLURM.rst

  squeue -j JOBID

-To see the complete list of output options and command flags use ``man squeue`` from the frontend node or visit the relative `web page <https://slurm.schedmd.com/squeue.html>`_
+To see the complete list of output options and command flags use ``man squeue`` from the frontend node or visit the `squeue web page <https://slurm.schedmd.com/squeue.html>`_

 Checking running jobs
 ^^^^^^^^^^^^^^^^^^^^^